Last Updated on 6 February 2023 by Dan

 It’s a “fire and forget” type approach where once it’s set up, you don’t have to remember to shop via a link or go to the retailers website is a specific way – you’ll just get the cashback directly.

-Airtime Rewards gives you money for spending anyhow
+Airtime Rewards gives you money for purchases you are making anyhow

 You’re simply earning cashback for standard spending you’d be making anyhow, so it’s a bit of non-brainer from our side!

-Retailers on Airtime Rewards are ones you’re likely to make use of
+Retailers included are ones you’re likely to make use of

-Names included in the Airtime Rewards scheme are actually places you’re actually likely to potentially shop at like Argos, Boots, Currys and Wilko rather than unknown brands.
+Names included in the scheme are actually places you’re actually likely to potentially shop at like Argos, Boots, Currys and Wilko rather than unknown brands.

-I’ve included a screenshot below showing how retailers and their cashback rates are shown within the Airtime Rewards app:
+I’ve included a screenshot below showing how retailers and their cashback rates are shown within the app:

 What are the disadvantages of using Airtime Rewards?

-There’s a couple of potential downsides with Airtime Rewards which we think don’t hurt the value of the scheme but you should be aware of.
+There’s a couple of potential downsides which we think don’t hurt the value of the scheme significantly but you should be aware of.

-Only Mastercard or Visa cards will work with Airtime rewards so if you generally shop with an American Express, you’d need to think about if the amount of cashback may be worth using a different card instead.
+Only Mastercard or Visa cards will work so if you generally shop with an American Express, you’d need to think about if the amount of cashback may be worth using a different card instead.

 (This will depend on your specific card, as a very general rule, but if the cashback is greater than 1% better to take advantage of the Airtime Rewards rate).